ishaansathaye/Git-Commands/README.md

 # Git and Git Commands

-## Creating Repo in Remote and Local from scratch
+## Commands to Create Repo in Remote and Local from scratch
 ### Going back one directory
 ```zsh
 cd ..